defano/jsegue/README.md

   .build();
 ```

-#### What does the `alphaBlend` option do?
+#### What does the `overlay` option do?

 First, it has no effect if both images contain no areas of translucency.
 Otherwise, when true, the source and destination images will be alpha composited together.
-When false, both images are treated (effectively) as fully opaque; the bounds of one image will obscure the the other as the animation progresses.
+When false, the destination image is generally treated as fully opaque; the bounds of the destination will obscure the the other as the animation progresses.
+The exact impact of this property differs across segue animations and has no affect at all on some.

 Which looks best is a matter of preference (as well as the composition of the source and destination images).
+Note that the animations shown in the table above were created with overlay on.

 #### Do my source and destination images have to be the same size?